euginwae2/kerml/README.md

-# kerml
+# go-kerml

 A compact, idiomatic Go implementation of the KerML kernel.
 This package provides a minimal semantic core for building modeling tools, language adapters, and persistence layers that rely on a small, well‑defined kernel.

 ---

 ## Overview

-**kerml** implements the canonical kernel primitives used as a semantic foundation for modeling languages.
+**go-kerml** implements the canonical kernel primitives used as a semantic foundation for modeling languages.
 The package focuses on a small, stable API surface: identity, core element interfaces, a lightweight expression AST and evaluator, and a pluggable store abstraction.
 The kernel is intentionally minimal so downstream packages can remain thin and focused.

 ---